Skip to main content

 SDK origin allowlist enforcement

-The Web SDK public-key embed now respects the selected channel’s origin allowlist
+The Web SDK public-key embed now respects the selected channel’s origin allowlist.

 Hardened SearchAI downloads and outbound requests